puppetlabs/puppet-docs/source/facter/3.0/custom_facts.markdown

 * An external fact cannot internally reference another fact.
 However, due to parse order, you can reference an external fact from a ruby fact.
 * External executable facts are forked instead of executed within the same process.
-* Distributing executable facts through pluginsync requires puppet 3.4.0 or greater.
+* Distributing executable facts through pluginsync requires Puppet 3.4.0 or greater.